Pruning Self-attentions into Convolutional Layers in Single Path: Experiments

 When pruning DeiT~\cite{touvron2021training}, we compare with previous state-of-the-art ViT module pruning methods, including VTP~\cite{zhu2021visual}, S$^2$ViTE~\cite{chen2021chasing}, UVC~\cite{yu2022unified}, and MDC~\cite{hou2021multi}.
-Please refer to Section~\ref{subsec:related_work_pruning} for more details.
+We refer the readers to Section~\ref{subsec:related_work_pruning} for more details.
 We also compare with Salience-based Structured Pruning (SSP)~\cite{michel2019sixteen,bartoldson2019generalization}, which removes sub-modules by leveraging their weights, activations, and gradient information (implementation borrowed from~\cite{chen2021chasing}).
+In addition, we compare with representative token compression methods.
+For token pruning methods~\cite{li2021dynamic, pan2021ia, liang2022not}, DynamicViT~\cite{li2021dynamic} and IA-RED$^2$~\cite{pan2021ia} progressively estimate the uninformative tokens to prune with distinct prediction modules, while EViT~\cite{liang2022not} prunes the tokens with lowest attention scores.
+For token merging methods~\cite{bolya2022token, wei2023joint}, ToMe~\cite{bolya2022token} merges the most alike tokens while eTPS~\cite{wei2023joint} and dTPS~\cite{wei2023joint} merge the unimportant tokens to the important ones.
 Since we are the pioneering work that prunes Swin~\cite{swin}, we tailor the Straight-Through Estimator Pruning method (STEP)~\cite{li2021differentiable} as the comparing baseline.
 STEP learns the importance scores for attention heads of MSA layers and hidden dimensions of FFN layers with the learnable gate parameters optimized by the Straight-Through Estimator~\cite{bengio2013estimating}, which is related to our SPViT.
 The top-k attention heads and hidden dimensions with the highest importance scores are kept.